peterwwillis/truckcamper/Research/Materials/Cooling.md

 conditioner's actual power draw, and calculate how long that will last you.

 Some of the lowest-rated window unit ACs (~5000 BTU) pull only about 42 watts.
-Even with a loss of ~15% (from converting your battery's 12V DC to 115V AC), that is 48.3 watts.
+Even with a loss of ~15% (from converting your battery's 12V DC to 120V AC), that is 48.3 watts.
+(compared to 12V DC that would be around 480 watts)

 But the smallest rooftop DC-powered RV ACs are ~75000 BTUs.
-They pull around 65 watts minimum.
+They pull around 650 watts minimum.
 These also don't have dual-inverter technology.

 Therefore, a window AC unit can draw less power than the "efficient" DC-powered RV ACs, so it